raul23/pyebooktools/examples.rst

    :align: left
    :alt: Example: content of ``folder_to_organize``

+|

+This is the command to organize these books as wanted:

 .. code-block:: terminal

    ebooktools organize --log-format only_msg --owi ~/folder_to_organize/ -o ~/output_folder --ofu ~/output_folder_uncertain/